JaggleSearch/orangemn6.github.io-old-site/_posts/2020-9-16-install-linux-on-a-chromebook-chrx.md

-# How to install Linux on a chromebook with CHRX

 **Note**: to do this, all your chromeOS data will be wiped.
 I recommend reading through all of this post before starting.